 In addition to the organic work that you do to support your brand, consider taking out some paid social ads on networks that you seem to be the most engaged.
 Whether you’re purchasing ad space on Facebook, Twitter, or another channel, all social media advertising platforms allow for targeting segments that are more likely to be interested in your firm’s services.
 For example, if your firm has a high success rate in divorce cases, you may want to exclude married or recently engaged users from seeing your ads.
 Similarly, if your firm focuses on elder law, it wouldn’t make sense to share your ads with younger users.
 If your practice only extends to a certain geographic area, you can adjust these parameters as well, so that your paid efforts are hitting customers who have a higher chance of actually engaging with your firm.
 These kinds of granular decisions can play a big role in building a following and attracting more clients.

 Use Social Media to Bolster Your Law Firm’s Reputation

-In addition to enabling the star ranking feature on Facebook, using social media accounts to broadcast positive press that your firm receives is another way to build up your reputation.
+In addition to enabling the reviews feature on Facebook, using social media accounts to broadcast positive press that your firm receives is another way to build up your reputation.
 Linking to a newspaper article, interview, or award can help increase your firm’s prestige.
-A law firm in good standing with some recent renown will seem much more appealing than a law firm which solely relies on customer testimonials or their own published statements.
+A law firm in good standing with some recent renown will seem much more appealing than a law firm that relies solely on customer testimonials or their own published statements.

 Having a generalized marketing agency handle your legal advertising can be dangerous if they don’t have expertise in the industry.
-JustLegal Marketing’s exclusive focus on the legal industry, paired with our extensive knowledge marketing our own law firm, allows us to mitigate these risks.
+JustLegal Marketing’s exclusive focus on the law firms websites and lawyers SEO, paired with our extensive knowledge marketing our own law firm, allows us to mitigate these risks.
 Discover more ways to improve your firm’s online advertising on the JustLegal Marketing blog.